 This step is about building the confidence to make your first profitable purchase.

-• Learn the Market: Use a tool like Card Ladder to check three data points for any card: its 90-day price trend, its sales frequency, and the value gap between its raw and graded versions (e.g. a PSA 10).
+- Learn the Market: Check three data points for any card: its 90-day price trend, sales frequency, and the raw-to-graded value gap (e.g., a PSA 10).
+Start by researching this manually on the free tool 130point.com/sales.
+As you trade more, use a subscription tool like Card Ladder to automate the process.
 This simple habit builds intuition.

 Step 2: Build Your Professional Shop

-• Open Your Digital Storefronts: Set up seller accounts on eBay (for mass reach) and MySlabs (for lower fees on graded cards).
+- Open Your Digital Storefronts: Set up seller accounts on eBay (for mass reach) and MySlabs (for lower fees on graded cards).
+For a more dynamic approach, add Whatnot to your lineup to run high-energy live auctions and sell inventory quickly.
 Secure your brand name on Instagram for future content and direct sales.

 Step 3: Start the Growth Flywheel